MarcoTeixeira1977/workshops-1/docs/workshop10.md

 # Other information

 * No previous knowledge is required.
 * No technical equipment is required.
-Bring our laptop in case you want to check the contents of the platform and register as a new platform user right away,
+Bring our laptop in case you want to check the contents of the platform and register as a new platform user right away.
 * Presenters:
     * Robert Tomas, [Joint Research Centre](https://ec.europa.eu/info/departments/joint-research-centre_en)
     * Lena Hallin-Pihlatie, [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en)